 In order to use a self-signed certificate with SecuritySpy, simply enable the "HTTPS server enabled" option in the above window - SecuritySpy will generate a key and certificate automatically.
 The Dynamic DNS address that you have set up will be used as the certificate's hostname, so make sure to create this and use it to access SecuritySpy.

 In order to use a certificate obtained from a certificate authority, firstly you will need to generate a private key and a certificate signing request (typically using OpenSSL via the Terminal - instructions should be provided by the certificate authority).
 You send the certificate signing request to the certificate authority and they send back a signed certificate.
-Place both the private key and signed certificate into the SecuritySpy folder within your Documents folder, and then quit and relaunch SecuritySpy.
+Place the private key, main certificate, and any intermediate certificates into the SecuritySpy folder within your Documents folder, and then quit and relaunch SecuritySpy.

 When supplying a private key, it must be as follows:

 When supplying a certificate, it must be as follows: